FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 One gotcha: only single-type pots can be exported.
 The default multi type uses nullfs mounts to share the base, which can’t be packed into a portable image.
 Create with -t single if you plan to export.

 Nomad is HashiCorp’s workload scheduler.
-Consul is their service discovery and health check system.
-The nomad-pot-driver connects them to Pot.
-Together, they give FreeBSD something it never had: a real orchestration stack.
+Consul provides service discovery and health checks.
+The nomad-pot-driver connects both of them to Pot.

 Setup